realA10001986/Dash-Gauges/README.md

 ### BTTF-Network ("BTTFN")

-The TCD can communicate with the Dash Gauges wirelessly, via WiFi.
+The TCD can communicate with the Dash Gauges wirelessly, via the built-in "**B**asic-**T**elematics-**T**ransmission-**F**ramework" over WiFi.
 It can send out information about a time travel and an alarm.
 Furthermore, the TCD's keypad can be used to remote-control the Dash Gauges.

 | [![Watch the video](https://img.youtube.com/vi/u9oTVXUIOXA/0.jpg)](https://youtu.be/u9oTVXUIOXA) |
 |:--:|